 VANCOUVER, Feb.
-18, 2014 /CNW/ - The Professional Association of Residents of British Columbia, PAR-BC, is celebrating the 13th Annual National Resident Awareness Day.
-This national event aims to bring awareness to the public about the importance of medical residents in the national healthcare system.
+19, 2013 /CNW/ - The Professional Association of Residents of British Columbia, PAR-BC, is celebrating the 12th Annual National Resident Awareness Day today.
+Resident Awareness Day aims to bring awareness to the public about the importance of medical residents in the national healthcare system.

-There are over 1200 resident physicians working throughout BC in the healthcare system.
-Residents are a diverse group of medical doctors who are undergoing postgraduate specialty training, in areas such as family medicine, general surgery, and radiology.
-They are frontline healthcare workers who are often the first point of contact for patients and provide around-the-clock patient care in clinics and hospitals.
-They are also teachers who play a key role in educating the public as well as medical students.
+There are over 1100 residents working throughout BC in the healthcare system.
+Residents are a diverse group of medical doctors who are undergoing postgraduate specialty training, such as family medicine, general surgery, and radiology.
+They are frontline healthcare workers who are often the first point of contact for patients and provide around-the-clock services to patients in clinics and hospitals.
+They are also teachers and play a key role in educating patients as well as medical students.
 Most importantly, they are the physicians of the future and are committed to providing quality healthcare throughout the province.

-This year, in celebration, PAR-BC is releasing print media advertising on transit throughout Greater Vancouver.
-Over the past weekend residents connected with the community; volunteering their time at the Dugout drop-in centre in Vancouver, serving breakfast and engaging with the public in a non-medical setting.
-In addition, there will be booths today at Royal Columbian Hospital, St. Paul's Hospital and Vancouver General Hospital to answer questions from the public and allied healthcare professionals.
+This year, in celebration, PAR-BC will be releasing a YouTube video that describe what residents are and the role they play in the healthcare system as well as traditional print media advertising on transit throughout Vancouver.
+Over the weekend residents connected with the community, volunteering their time at the Dugout in Vancouver, serving hot meals and engaging with the public in a non-medical setting.
+In addition, there will be booths today at various hospitals to answer questions from the public and allied healthcare workers.

 Professional Association of Residents of British Columbia